Public Schools In Australia

 Mt Fox State School is Queensland's smallest school with only 9 students!
 The school is part of a cluster of schools that gather together whenever possible.

 Another small school for children in Queensland is St Rita’s Catholic School in South Johnstone, a small rural town 100 km South of Cairns and 9km South East of Innisfail.
 There are about 5 teachers and 40 students.
 Most of the families are working in the agriculture industry.
 Often both parents are working with the harder economic times we are facing.
 The school offers after school care until 6 pm to assist in this regard.

 Australian Children start school at 5 years of age.
 They usually have been attending pre-school for a few days a week and have some basic literacy training and the social skills needed for this new environment.

 They start in Kindergarten and stay in the Infants section of the school for grade 1 and 2.
 Then they move into Primary School for grades 3,4,5,6.
 After that they move into high school for grades 7,8,9 and 10, then Senior High school for year 11 and 12.

 The Board of Studies is a government body in control of how we are taught.
 They design the syllabus for each subject.
 Lesson plans must address criteria set out in the Syllabus.
 The Board of studies prepares high school exams.
 This ensures a standard education throughout our country.

 Children are now encouraged to stay at school for the whole 12 grades.
 However they are legally allowed to leave when they finish year 10 if they have a job or continue studying.
 After school they may get an apprenticeship with a tradesperson.
-For example: